ClaytonSdS/ccv/tutorial/tutorial.md

 result = sobel_image.filtered

 ```
-Notice that the ccv.Filter2D method convolves the image in both the x and y directions, calculating the gradient and its magnitude, and the final result is an array obtained by applying a threshold function to the magnitude of the gradient at each (x, y) coordinate, which produces a black-and-white image as we can on figure 4.
+Notice that the ccv.Filter2D method convolves the image in both the x and y directions, calculating the gradient and its magnitude, and the final result is an array obtained by applying a threshold function to the magnitude of the gradient at each (x, y) coordinate, which produces a black-and-white image as we can see on figure 4.

 #### Figure 4: Filtering image with sobel kernel.
 <img src="https://github.com/ClaytonSdS/ccv/blob/main/tutorial/sobel_filter.png"/>